Sevinjt/mapping4vec/README.md

 ### Case Studies
 ------------
-Data and codes for class membership prediction on the Healthy Lifestyles (HeLis) ontology, and class subsumption prediction on the food ontology FoodOn and the Gene Ontology (GO), [MyUniversity] and [Conference] are under the folder `case_studies/`.
+Data and codes for class membership prediction on the Healthy Lifestyles (HeLis) ontology, as well as class subsumption prediction on the food ontology FoodOn and the Gene Ontology (GO), [MyUniversity], and [Conference] are located under the folder case_studies/.`.

 ### Credits
 -------
-Code under `owl2vec_star/rdf2vec/mapping4vec.py`  implements bias sampling walking strategy over RDF graphs, (version 0.0.1, last access: 08/2023) with revision.
+The code located at "owl2vec_star/rdf2vec/mapping4vec.py" implements a biased sampling walking strategy over RDF graphs (version 0.0.1, last accessed: 08/2023) with revisions.